 Careers / Further study

-When you finish, you'll eligible to register as a social worker with the HCPC something you need to do to practise as a social worker in England.
+When you finish, you'll be eligible to apply for registration as a social worker with the HCPC - something you need to do to practise as a social worker in England.

 You'll be qualified to work with adults or children and apply for jobs in the statutory, voluntary, and independent or private sector.

 Many students get work with their placement organisations, in positions such as care coordinator, care officer, family social worker, social worker, and support worker.